-- Learning the concepts of Text Completion, Sentence Equivalence & Reading Comprehension is one thing, but what ties it all together is your sound knowledge of the GRE’s advanced vocabulary.
+- Understanding Learning the different ways in which concepts of Text Completion, Sentence Equivalence, &and Reading Comprehension questions can be tricky is one thing, but what ties it all together is your sound knowledge of the GRE’s advanced vocabulary.

 |Current Skill Levels||Average Score Boost to 160+||GRE® Words Mastered|

-- Most 160+ scorers spend ample time, not just ‘seeing’ GRE® words which is only looking at the meaning & usage of the word but also in ‘mastering’ GRE® words which includes taking practice tests & regular revision.
+- Most 160+ scorers spend ample time, not just ‘seeing’ GRE® words which is only looking at the meaning and & usage of the word but also in ‘mastering’ GRE® words, which includes taking practice tests &and regular revisions.

-- If you’re targeting a 160+ in GRE® Verbal & you’re currently in the 145 range in your diagnostic score,
+- If you’ are targeting a 160+ in GRE® Verbal & you’re and are currently in the 145 range in your diagnostic score, J

-- Just take a look at the volume of words mastered by students who scored less than 145 on their diagnostic test score, but achieved a 160+ on the actual GRE® (Verbal)!
+- ust take a look at the volume of words mastered by students who scored less than 145 on in their diagnostic test score, but achieved a 160+ in on the actual GRE® (Verbal)!

-- Download an eBOOK on How to score 160+ in GRE® Verbal by Learning GRE® Words?
+- Download the eBOOK on How to score 160+ in GRE® Verbal by Learning GRE® Words?

-- Take a look at this video on learning GRE® words to know How you can learn up to 50 words each day!
+- Take a look at this video on learning GRE® words to know how you can learn up to 50 words a day!

 Planning your GRE® Preparation (Quantitative Reasoning)

-Scoring a perfect 170 on the GRE’s Quantitative section is something most test-takers from engineering backgrounds target.
-Given the fact that most questions are from concepts students learn in high-school, it’s no surprise that Indian students have a considerable edge over the global competition on this section.
+Scoring a perfect 170 on the Quantitative section of the GRE is something most test-takers from engineering backgrounds target.
+Given the fact that most questions are based on the concepts that students learn at in high-school, it is no surprise that Indian students have a considerable edge over global competition in this section.

-However, know that the pursuit of a perfect quants score leaves no room for the slightest of errors or improper time management!
+However, know that the pursuit of a perfect Quant score leaves no room for the slightest of errors or improper time management!

-Read on to find out how to ensure that your GRE® Quants prep is effective, fast and accurate!
+Read on to ensure that your GRE® Quant prep is effective, fast and accurate!

 What are the different types of GRE® Quant questions?